 Education grants are for students and residents undertaking education or training who need assistance with living costs.
-These can include equipment, stationary, childcare and other general expenses during your course of study.
+These can include equipment, stationery, travel and other general expenses during your course of study.
 Students are expected to take up loan offers and make approaches for Access Funding, as it is the responsibility of the local authority or central government, prior to seeking assistance.

 Grant Eligibility Checker

 To find out whether you are eligible for one of our personal, education or community grants, please consult our Grant Eligibility Checker.